15 Best Anime Apps for iOS and Android Devices

 Anime Apps That No Longer Exist

-The anime streaming landscape has changed significantly over the past few years.
-Several popular apps have shut down or merged into other platforms.
+The anime streaming map has been redrawn over the past few years.
+Some legal apps merged or closed, and a long list of free piracy sites got shut down.
 If you’re searching for any of these, here’s where their content ended up.

-Funimation was the go-to app for English dubbed anime for over a decade.
-It had 800+ titles, including Attack on Titan, One Piece, and My Hero Academia.
-Its SimulDubs feature delivered English dubs on the same day episodes aired in Japan.
+Funimation was the go-to app for English dubbed anime for over a decade, with 800+ titles including Attack on Titan, One Piece, and My Hero Academia.
+Its SimulDubs delivered English dubs the same day episodes aired in Japan.

 VRV (Shut Down, November 2023)

-VRV was a unique bundle service that combined Crunchyroll, HIDIVE, Rooster Teeth, and other niche channels into one app for $9.99/month.
-It was popular for offering multiple streaming services at a discounted rate through a single interface.
+VRV was a bundle service that combined Crunchyroll, HIDIVE, Rooster Teeth, and other niche channels into one app for $9.99/month.
+It was popular for stacking several services behind a single interface at a discount.

-Crunchyroll’s parent company shut down VRV in November 2023 to consolidate the anime streaming market under the Crunchyroll brand.
-All anime content from VRV moved to Crunchyroll.
-Non-anime channels like Rooster Teeth have since also shut down.
+Crunchyroll’s parent company shut VRV down in November 2023 to consolidate everything under the Crunchyroll brand.
+All anime content moved to Crunchyroll, and non-anime channels like Rooster Teeth have since closed too (Rooster Teeth shut down in 2024).

 AnimeLab (Merged into Funimation, 2021)